 Why isn’t the organization for madmen and madwomen?

-The organization is for people of all gender identities, but its mission is gender-specific because it recognizes and responds to the patriarchal enforcement of normalcy, which is a gender-privileging phenomenon.
+The organization is for people of all gender identities, but its mission is gender-specific because it recognizes and responds to the patriarchal enforcement of normalcy, which is a gender-specific phenomenon.
 The history of patriarchal psychiatry is one in which those in power, as doctors, were traditionally white and male: and the large majority of those who were victimized by the most severe early practices of the psychiatric industry were female.
 We, as a grassroots feminist organization, recognize that the patriarchal and imperialist roots of psychiatry still affect the practice of psychiatry today.
-Disobedient women have long been called “mad” and been “treated” (i.e., harmed) against their will by psychiatric institutions.
+Disobedient women- and queer-identified have long been called “mad” and been “treated” (i.e., harmed) against their will by psychiatric institutions.
 The earliest feminists and suffragettes were imprisoned and treated with torture devices for their disobedience against patriarchal tyranny.
-We honor the legacy of feminist disobedience and the women who were victimized in decades and centuries past by standing with them in solidarity, calling ourselves ‘madwomen’.
-We welcome the support of men and honor the narratives of psychiatric victims/survivors who identify as men, but the organization puts women first because women were the first to be victimized by psychiatry.
+We honor the legacy of feminist and queer disobedience, and we honor the women and queer people who were victimized in decades and centuries past by standing with them in solidarity, calling ourselves ‘madwomen’.
+We welcome the support of those who identify as men and honor the narratives of psychiatric victims/survivors who identify as men, but the organization puts women first because women were the first to be victimized by psychiatry.

 If I am a transgender woman, can I be a member of MITA?